 After sipping our boozy snow cones, we headed around the corner to our next stop, Mather’s Social Gathering.
-One of downtown Orlando’s newest bars, Mather’s is an upscale craft cocktail bar that will take you back in time, if only for the night.
+Mather’s is an upscale craft cocktail bar that will take you back in time, if only for the night.
 A huge bookcase serves as a backdrop to the main bar, while vintage furnishings dot the remainder of the open space, creating cozy and intimate seating areas.

 The atmosphere is even more magical now, thanks to a large Christmas tree, white lights strung around the ceiling beams, nutcrackers lined up along the bar and windowsills, holiday wreaths and garland, and more.
-Holiday drinks include the Christmas in Aspen, Mistletoe, and The Mather’s Harvest, although I opted for a classic cocktail from the menu.
+Special holiday drinks like the Christmas in Aspen are on the menu, although I opted for a classic cocktail.
 My personal favorite drinks are the Mather’s Frozé, Blueberry Basil Gimlet, and Pink and Prickly.
 If you’re on a budget, visit during happy hour (Wednesday-Saturday from 4-7pm) when select cocktails are $7.

 Stop 3: Miracle on Orange

 After a brief 5-minute walk, we arrived at Miracle on Orange (The Courtesy), our third and final stop for the evening.

 As part of a worldwide holiday bar pop-up, The Courtesy has been reimagined as Miracle on Orange through December 30.
 The Christmas tunes and decorations are notable, but the real reason to visit is the holiday-inspired cocktail menu featuring 10 signature drinks and 2 shots.
 Each drink and comes served in festive glassware (which you can purchase if you fall in love).